Diocese of Brugnato

-The Diocese of Brugnato (Latin: Dioecesis Brugnatensis) was a Latin Church diocese of the Catholic Church located in the city of Brugnato in the Province of La Spezia in what is now Italy.
-On 25 November 1820, it was united with and suppressed to the Diocese of Luni e Sarzana to form the Diocese of Luni, Sarzana e Brugnato.
+The Diocese of Brugnato (Latin: Dioecesis Brugnatensis) was a Latin Church diocese of the Catholic Church located in the city of Brugnato in the Province of La Spezia in Italy.
+The city of c.
+1200 persons, is located on the Vara River, about 70 kilometres southeast of Genoa and about 15 km northwest of La Spezia.

+On 25 November 1820, it was united with the Diocese of Luni e Sarzana, aeque personaliter (one bishop holds two or three distinc dioceses), to form the Diocese of Luni, Sarzana e Brugnato.
+In 1986, the diocese was suppressed.